 We apply advanced computational techniques to model and optimize complex, multi-modal transport systems.
 From the AI perspective, our approach is multidisciplinary and we routinely apply multiple AI techniques -- including machine learning, automated planning or operations research -- to tackle the smart mobility challenges at hand.

-Machine Learning research in our center covers a number of topics and domains.
-We focus on ML in the field of log analysis and also explore its various applications in cybersecurity and journalism.
+Machine Learning research in our center covers a number of topics and application domains.
+Right now, we mainly focus on the development of ML algorithms motivated by challenges in cybersecurity, automated journalism and NLP.

 Game Theory is a formal framework for analyzing competitive situations to determine the optimal course of action for a self-interested agent.
 Computational game theory uses computational methods for modeling and solving game-theoretic problems.